CassidyHeulings/Compilers/README.md

 # Compilers
-Labs and Projects for Compilers class
+Labs and Projects for Compilers class.
 ## How to build and run
+The following instructions are for running from the Compilers repository.
 Add your code to compile into {file for code to run}
 ### Build (MAC)
 Must be run after every change.